Mr-Pi-a/YoutubeVideoDownloader/README.md

 ### Usage

 1. **Windows:**
-   - Double-click on the `your-app-name.exe` file to run the application.
+   - Double-click on the `Ydownloader.exe` file to run the application.
    - If Windows Defender flags the application, follow [these steps](#disabling-windows-defender) to proceed.

 2. **macOS:**